Helen M. Laird

-Helen Mary Laird PhD OBE, DL (14 April 1931 – 18 April 2020) was an electron-microscopist working laterally in the Veterinary Faculty Pathology Department at the University of Glasgow.
-She worked as part of a research team studying cancer, and particularly viruses in spontaneous feline leukaemia.
+Helen Mary Laird PhD, OBE, DL (14 April 1931 – 18 April 2020) was an electron-microscopist working laterally in the Veterinary Faculty Pathology department at the University of Glasgow.

+Early life and education

+Laird was a pupil at St Columba's School, Kilmacolm and continued to be involved in the school throughout her life, serving on the board of governors until 1996.

+Career

+Laird worked as part of a research team studying cancer, and particularly viruses in spontaneous feline leukaemia.
 She served on various committees of the Royal Microscopical Society.

-Helen was a pupil at St Columba’s School, Kilmacolm and continued to be involved in the school throughout her life, serving on the Board of Governors.
+Girl Guiding

-Helen was heavily involved in the Girl Guide movement, holding a number of positions in Scotland, UK and internationally.
+Laird was heavily involved in the Girl Guide movement, holding a number of positions in Scotland, UK and internationally.
 In 1960 she spent a six-month career break in Ghana training adult leaders on behalf of the World Association of Girl Guides and Girl Scouts (WAGGGS).
-In 1975 she was elected to the Board of WAGGGS and served as Chairperson to this board from 1981-84.
+In 1975 she was elected to the board of WAGGGS and served as chairperson from 1981-84.
+IN the 1980s she was chair of the Olave House fundraising committee.

-In recognition of her contribution to Guiding, she received many national and international Guiding and Scouting awards including the 180th Bronze Wolf, Silver Fish and Juliette Gordon Low medals.
-Helen was appointed OBE in 1985 for services to Girl Guiding.
+In recognition of her contribution to Guiding, she received many national and international Guiding and Scouting awards including the 180th Bronze Wolf, Silver Fish (1980) and Juliette Gordon Low medals.
+Laird was appointed OBE in 1985 for services to Girl Guiding.